spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

 You need a [GAFW domain](https://admin.google.com) (referred to as `$DOMAIN` for the remainder of this tutorial).

 You need a running Spinnaker cluster in GKE.
-If you don't have you, please go through [this codelab](/setup/quickstart/halyard-gke).
+If you don't have one, please go through [this codelab](/setup/quickstart/halyard-gke).

 ## Part 1: Configuring Authentication